Silicone Props

 In the next tutorial we show how to cast a very soft and squishy silicone heart from a resin mold.
 We used ArtKast resin for the mold and pigmented Skin Cast Silicone for the Heart.

-Skin Cast Gel With A Gel-OO Encapsulating Layer
+Skin Cast Gel With an Encapsulating Layer

 Creating A Master Mold

 In this next tutorial we show how to make a master mold (a mold of a mold) of a resin mold allowing that resin mold to be reproduced many times.
-We used Supralease PTR to release our EasyFlo 60 resin mold and then molded it with TC-5140 silicone.
+We used Supralease PTR to release our resin mold and then molded it with TC-5140 silicone.
 Defects were corrected with Protolina modeling clay.

 Resin block mold may also be used for casting silicone.
 In the following video we explain a method for making EasyFlo 60 block molds that may be used for casting SkinCast silicones or PlatSil Gels.
 This is a great way to reproduce silicone medical simulators or adult novelties.